-- Rocky Mountain National Park – 355 miles of hiking trails, endless vistas, and loads more is on offer in one of the most popular national parks in the United States.
+Rocky Mountain National Park – 355 miles of hiking trails, endless vistas, and loads more are on offer in one of the most popular national parks in the United States.

-- Red Rocks Ampitheatre – only 16 miles from Denver, this ampitheatre is carved out of ancient sandstone monoliths and is home to some of the biggest live events in Colorado as well as being a national park
+Red Rocks Amphitheatre – only 16 miles from Denver, this amphitheatre is carved out of ancient sandstone monoliths and is home to some of the biggest live events in Colorado as well as being a national park

 10. West Virginia

-- Seneca Rocks – extremely popular for rock climbing and hiking.
-The rocks are made of white/gray Tuscarora quartzite which rises up nearly 900 feet above North Fork River.
+Seneca Rocks – extremely popular for rock climbing and hiking.
+The rocks are made of white/grey Tuscarora quartzite which rises up nearly 900 feet above North Fork River.
 Elevations range from 1,000 to 4,863 feet.

 11. Rhode Island

 Rhode Island may be a small state but it has everything from quaint lighthouses to ornate homes plus the Eastern seaboard.

 Castle Hill Lighthouse – a solid and stylish lighthouse nestled in craggy granite rocks.
 Best appreciated at sunset.